- Dates & Application

 Marshall T. Morgan, MD Memorial Scholarship

-Established in memory of longtime UCLA emergency physician Marshall T. Morgan, this program provides one Paramedic scholarship annually.
+Established in memory of longtime UCLA emergency physician Marshall T. Morgan, this program provides two Paramedic scholarships annually.
 For the paramedic program, the scholarship will award up to $3000 toward course fees and materials.
-Applications can be submitted online beginning February 8, and must be submitted by April 1.
+Application information will be sent to those who are eligible after acceptance into the UCLA Paramedic Program.
 Please see the Marshall Morgan Scholarship page for details.

 Michihito “Mitch” Sekine was a graduate of the September 2005 UCLA-Daniel Freeman Paramedic Education Program who was tragically killed on August 3, 2007, as a result of a fatal traffic collision.
 To honor Mitch’s memory, his family and friends established The Mitch Sekine Memorial Scholarship to help support the education of future paramedic students at the UCLA-Daniel Freeman Paramedic Program, Mitch’s beloved alma mater.